refinedev/refine/documentation/docs/api-reference/antd/hooks/table/useTable.md

 (params: SyncWithLocationParams) => string;
 ```

-A function create accessible links for `syncWithLocation`.
+A function creates accessible links for `syncWithLocation`.
 It takes an [SyncWithLocationParams][syncwithlocationparams] as parameters.

 ## FAQ

-### How can I handle relational data ?
+### How can I handle relational data?

 You can use [`useMany`](/docs/api-reference/core/hooks/data/useMany/) hook to fetch relational data and filter `<Table>` by categories with help of [`useSelect`](http://localhost:3000/docs/api-reference/antd/hooks/field/useSelect/)